Alejogb1/job-board/blog-data/how-can-i-remove-rows-with-the-minimum-value-in-a-dataframe.md

 id: "how-can-i-remove-rows-with-the-minimum-value-in-a-dataframe"
 ---

-, let's tackle this.
+, .
 I've bumped into this scenario a fair few times, especially when dealing with datasets that have a lot of redundant or outlying information.
 It’s a common preprocessing step, and there are a couple of robust approaches that typically work well.
 The key is to understand the nuances of the data and choose the method that best suits your performance requirements and data characteristics.

 The core challenge here is that we’re not simply filtering based on a static condition, but rather based on the _minimum value within a column_, and then removing the _entire row(s)_ that contain that minimum.
 This means a straightforward filter won't cut it.
 You need to first identify the minimum and then use that information to select the rows you _want_ to keep.